sandeepshakya2019/ISE_1_Frontend/README.md

 Proposed Implementation:

 - Input form to collect loan details (amount and purpose).
-- API call to backend for loan application with user authentication (via JWT).
+- API call to the backend for loan application with user authentication (via JWT).
 - Response includes loan status, approval, and repayment schedule.

 Repay a Loan